-The Nintendo Switch, for the second year running, is the must-have console this Christmas season.
-After a few shakey home console years with the Wii U, Nintendo came back swinging with a transforming format that was at home in your living room as it was in your bag for on-the-go play.
+The Nintendo Switch is, in many ways, this generation’s must-have console.
+Only a few years after the launch of the unloved Wii U home console, Nintendo changed the gaming landscape with a hybrid console that was at home in your living room as it was in your bag for on-the-go play.

 But while the PlayStation 4 and Xbox One have been around the block and had their prices (and revised console builds) reflect that, Nintendo’s gear – as ever with the produce from the Mario House – has retained its premium pricing.
-And so, it’s one to think long and hard about before adding to your Christmas wishlist.
+And if you’re holding out for a price drop, a better bundle deal, or even a hardware upgrade, you may be tempted to wait for the stars to align in your favor.

 For: why you SHOULD buy a Nintendo Switch